Manu404/WikiRef/README.md

 WikiRef is a free/libre and open source cross-platform tool that helps you verify and archive the references on a [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) instance.

-WikiRef can analyze MediaWiki references, identify errors, archive webpage references with [WaybackMachine](https://archive.org/web/) service and locally archive YouTube references.
-To help you improve the quality of the sourcing of your instance, this tool can let you know if it finds any errors, like dead links, duplicated or malformed references and more.
-This tool is designed to identify issues in your content rather than fixing them.
+WikiRef is a tool that can analyze MediaWiki references, identify errors, and archive webpage references using the [WaybackMachine](https://archive.org/web/) service, as well as locally archiving YouTube references.
+By helping  you improve the quality of your instance's sourcing, this tool notifies  you of any errors it finds, such as dead links, duplicated or malformed  references, and more.
+It is designed to identify issues in your content, rather than fixing them.
 It provides a report of the identified issues, making it a useful reporting tool.

 ## Key features